t-student/websource/content/post/emmeansR01-md.md

 The `emmeans` package in R is a replacement for `lsmeans`.
-This is the start of a self-instruct (not destruct) post on how to use `emmeans`.
+This is the start of a self-instruct/destruct bare bones essentials line on how to use `emmeans`.

 https://stackoverflow.com/questions/31707941/how-do-i-change-the-default-library-path-for-r-packages